idea-fasoc/OpenFASOC/README.md

 Our fully open source flow only supports the temperature sensor generation so far.
 We are working on adding additional generators in the near future.

-The generators are located inside `OpenFASOC/generators/`, the target for temperature sensor generation is `sky130hd_temp` inside `OpenFASOC/generators/temp-sense-gen`, the following parameters are supported:
+The generators are located inside `OpenFASOC/generators/`, the target for temperature sensor generation is `sky130hd_temp` and located inside `OpenFASOC/generators/temp-sense-gen`, the following parameters are supported:

 - --specfile: input specifications where the min/max temperature for the temp sensor are specified
 - --output: output folder where the gds/def results will be exported